lemlac/mulem/docs/reference.md

 Thing :: {a: int, b: int}
 some
     thing = new Thing(a: 1, b: 2)
-    value = thing?                -- Dereference or exit block if it's null print("{value}")
+    value = thing^?                -- Dereference or exit block if it's null print("{value}")
     delete thing
 ```